Control What Apps Have Access to Contacts Information in iOS

 Every app stored in this list has requested access to the Contacts list at some point, the ON switch means it currently has access, the OFF switch means it currently does not.

+You’ll often see a lot of social orientated apps in this list, like Twitter, Facebook, and Instagram.
 For good privacy practice, it’s wise to exclude access for apps that do not seem appropriate to need such information, for apps that you do not use, and from developers you do not trust.
 For example, if some single-player game from a sketchy developer is requesting access to the Contacts list for no apparent reason, does it really need this information to function and play the game?
 Probably not, and thus you may want to have apps like that set to off.
 On the other hand, apps like Skype and Google Voice do make sense to have contact information, since those apps are used directly for communications.

 Keep in mind that some apps will not function as expected, or at least not be full featured, if they do not have access to the Contacts list.
 For example, the Find My Friends app is basically useless without access to the address book, since it has no direct way to know who your friends are without accessing that list, or without being added manually.